jess-bk/aws-bootcamp-cruddur-2023/journal/week2.md

 observability instrumentation involves configuring various tools and services to collect and analyze data related to system performance, user behavior, and application behavior.
 This can include configuring logs, metrics, and traces to be collected and analyzed in real-time. observability instrumentation is crucial for maintaining the security and speed of cloud architectures in AWS.
 By collecting and analyzing data related to system performance, user behavior, and application behavior, Devops engineers can identify and resolve issues, optimize performance, and gain insights into user behavior.
 In AWS, this can be achieved through various tools and services, such as Amazon CloudWatch, AWS X-Ray, and AWS App Mesh.

 # Building Security Metric logs For Tracing
 Building security metric logs for tracing involves collecting and analyzing data related to security events and incidents in order to quickly identify and respond to security threats.
-Here are some key points to consider

 # Security For Central Observability Platforms
 security for central observability is crucial for maintaining the security and speed of cloud architectures.
 By implementing access controls, encryption, monitoring and alerts, auditing and compliance mechanisms, and incident response plans, you can ensure that your central observability platform is secure and can quickly respond to security threats.